Climb aboard the Lapland Express steam train for a fun Christmas experience with Santa, Mrs Claus and their elves.

 Your visit will last approximately 45 minutes to an hour.
 Dress up warm, Downpatrick is a cold place in winter!

 Will the queues for Santa be long?

 The Lapland Express is a very popular event, but with pre-booking and online ticketing, queues should be a thing of the past.
-Just don’t arrive too early for your train if you don’t want to hang around too long.
-We recommend you aim to arrive about 30 minutes before your train.
+Just don’t arrive too early for your train as you will only be allowed into station 30 minutes before your train.
 With limited numbers this year, we do not expect significant queues or crowding.

 Do I have to pre-book?